Title: On Midnight Beach (review copy)

 Author: Marie-Louise Fitzpatrick

 Genre/Themes: Young Adult, Mythology Retelling, Irish, Coming of Age, Romance, Rivals, Táin Bó Cuailgne (Cattle Raid of Cooley)

 In this beautiful, epic coming-of-age novel, an old tale is rewoven as a stunning YA story by well-known Irish author/illustrator Marie-Louise Fitzpatrick.

 I kept clear of Dog Cullen.
 Till the summer we turned seventeen, the summer the dolphin came to Carrig Cove . . .

 Donegal, 1976: When a dolphin takes up residence in Carrig Cove, Emer and her best friend, Fee, feel like they have an instant connection with it.
 Then Dog Cullen and his sidekick, Kit, turn up, and the four friends begin to sneak out at midnight to go down to the beach, daring each other to swim closer and closer to the creature . . .

 But the fame and fortune the dolphin brings to their small village builds resentment amongst their neighbours across the bay, and the summer days get longer and hotter . . .
 There is something wild and intense in the air.
 Love feels fierce, old hatreds fester, and suddenly everything feels worth fighting for.

-I 100% requested On Midnight Beach from NetGalley because the MC and I share the same first name and I thought it would be interesting to read about another Emer.
+I 100% requested On Midnight Beach from NetGalley because the MC and I share the same first name (Éimhear is the traditional Irish spelling of the anglicised Emer) and I thought it would be interesting to read about another Emer.

 But I didn’t expect to enjoy this book as much as I did!